hokstadconsulting/purecdb/README.md

     end
 ```

-To instead create a 64 bit file, pass {mode: 64} as the second argument to PureCDB::Reader#open,
+To require a 32 or 64 bit file specifically, pass {mode: 32} or {mode: 64} as
-or let the reader auto-detect the format.
+the second argument to PureCDB::Reader#open.

 See PureCDB::Reader#new for additional usage.